AdlyTempleton/CS014/README.md

-# CS014
+# Weed Strike Roguelike

-Williams college creating a rougelike game winter study class
+Weed Strike is a simple roguelike game for teaching/demonstration purposes.